cloudbytestorage/openstack/TestStrategy.md

 - modify noofcopies @ os -- verify @ ec & rc
 - enable readonly @ os -- verify @ ec & rc
 - disable readonly @ os -- verify @ ec & rc
+- create a volume without chap - now set chap at cinder.conf - restart - create a snapshot & then clone of volume
 - check the scheduler logs
   - verify if the backends available capacity matches the corresponding VSMs'.
   - check if there is a suitable rc or cli